Ribeirao Preto Sao Paulo, Brazil Travel Guide

 Explore Ribeirão Preto's shopping scene, ranging from traditional markets to modern malls.

-RibeirãoShopping (upscale, national/global brands), Shopping Santa Úrsula (centrally located), Novo Shopping (outskirts) offer diverse retail options.
+RibeirãoShopping (upscale, national/global brands), Shopping Santa Úrsula (centrally located), Novo Shopping (outskirts) provide various retail options.

 Post offices (Correios) for international shipping.
 Be aware of customs regulations and duties in your home country.
-Keep receipts for valuable items.
+Keep receipts for precious items.

 Banks and authorized exchange offices available for currency conversion.
 Major credit cards are widely accepted.